open-telemetry/opentelemetry-js/examples/stackdriver-trace/README.md

 ## Authenticate

+If you are running in a GCP environment, the exporter will automatically authenticate as the service account of your environment.
+Please make sure that it has permission to access stackdriver trace.

-You will need to create a service account and save the service account key json in the root of this example named `service_account_key.json`.
+If you are not running in a GCP environment you will need to create a service account and save the service account key json in the root of this example named `service_account_key.json`.
 For more information, visit <https://cloud.google.com/docs/authentication/>.

 ## Run the Application